12 Best Platforms to Sell Your Products Online

 When it comes to building your own store to sell your stuff, Shopify appears as one of the easiest to use and most trustworthy names.
 Up to now, Shopify has powered more than 2 million active users, spread between those 1 million-plus businesses.

 Since the page builder provides a drag and drop interface, you can create your own store within a few minutes without any specialized coding knowledge.
 The Shopify fee starts at $29 per month, which includes your own website, blog, abandoned shopping cart recovery, SSL certificates, social media sales channels, and many other tools.
 There is no initial set-up or hidden fee unless you choose to use a different gateway in addition to what Shopify provides.
+In addition, this platform also provide the Shopify Payments which brings so much convenience to users.

 - Basic Shopify: $29/ month